-I am not an expert on working and Social Security.
-However I do know a few little rules and regs that may help you out if you are considering going back to work while on disability.
-Hope these help.
+A few rules and regs that may help you out if you are considering going back to work while on disability.

-💮 You are allowed to work and earn up to $1,170 per month and still be considered disabled.
+💮 You are allowed to work while on disability.
+If you earn under $1,170 per month you can still be considered disabled.

 💮 If you call Social Security or read online or talk to work incentive programs, you will be told you are allowed to work.

 💮 It is true!
 You are allowed!
-However, this does not mean you will have no problems with Social Security.
-I have met many people who followed all the rules and still ran into difficulties.
+However, this does not mean you will have no problems.

 💮 If you are planning to go back to work and go off disability benefits, you may be helped by looking into a Ticket to Work program and other work incentives.
 Your local Vocational Rehabilitation program may also be able to help.
 If you are on SSDI, also look into Trial Work Periods.
 It is possible to keep your benefits and health insurance while you make the transition.